JuliaMolSim/Molly.jl/docs/src/docs.md

 The OpenMM setup procedure is tested against OpenMM in terms of matching forces and energies.
 However it is not thoroughly tested with respect to ligands or special residues and requires that atom names exactly match residue templates.
 The Gromacs setup procedure should be considered experimental.
+Currently Ewald summation methods, constraint algorithms, pressure coupling and high GPU performance are missing from the package, so Molly is not suitable for production simulations of biomolecules.

 ## Agent-based modelling

 Agent-based modelling (ABM) is conceptually similar to molecular dynamics.
 Julia has [Agents.jl](https://juliadynamics.github.io/Agents.jl/stable/) for ABM, but Molly can also be used to simulate arbitrary agent-based systems in continuous space.
-Here we simulate a toy SIR model for disease spread.
+Here we simulate a toy [SIR model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SIR_model) for disease spread.
-This example shows how atom properties can be mutable, i.e. change during the simulation, and includes custom forces and loggers (see below for more).
+This example shows how atom properties can be mutable, i.e. change during the simulation, and includes custom forces and loggers (see below for more info).
 ```julia
 @enum Status susceptible infected recovered